pawarshekhar709/ISP-Shoes-Shop/README.md

 - Navigation through different sections
 - Product showcase with images and prices
 - Customer review section
-- Contact form with Google Maps integration
+- Contact form with Google Maps egration
 - Social media links in the footer

 ## Technologies Used